Jachimo/obstagtools/README.md

-  outpath            Destination path (must be empty unless --force is used) {COPY,MOVE}        Command to execute filterfield        Metadata field to filter by (e.g. "tags") {EXCLUDE,INCLUDE}  Whether output must INCLUDE or EXCLUDE the specified field value from output set fieldvalue         Field value (e.g. "personal")
+  outpath            Destination path (must be empty unless --force is used) {COPY,MOVE}        Command to execute filterfield        Metadata field to filter by (e.g. "tags") {EXCLUDE,INCLUDE}  Whether output must INCLUDE or EXCLUDE the specified
+                     field value from output set
+  fieldvalue         Field value (e.g. "personal")

 optional arguments:
+  -h, --help         show this help message and exit --attachments, -a  Copy attachments (from ATTACHMENT_DIRS) linked by output
+                     document set
-  -h, --help         show this help message and exit --force            Perform operation even if outpath is not empty (WARNING: will clobber!)
+  --force            Perform operation even if outpath is not empty (WARNING:
+                     will clobber!)
   --debug            Enable debug mode (verbose output)
 ```